PalaisPopulaire

 Every significant art movement since 1945 is represented : Joseph Beuys and his students and contemporaries, Vehement Painting, Pop Art and Young British Artists from London, Minimal Art from the USA, the New Leipzig School, and Asian and African photography.
 Whereas the collection initially focussed on works by artist from German – speaking countries, since the 1990s it has become more global in composition.
 Today, the emphasis is increasingly on the international art scene, especially that in Asia, Latin America, and Africa.

-Commission program / Site-specific order(s) :
+Commission programme / Site-specific order(s) :

 Frankfurt am Main